MaxxAir Fan – MaxxFan Deluxe Review

 You betcha!
 The twin arm design is intended to be strong enough to remain open while you’re driving.

-However, I personally do not keep the MaxxAir Maxx Fan Deluxe open while I’m driving because I’m skeptical and also because I’m unwilling to pay for (and install) a new one if mine breaks.
+However, I personally do not keep the MaxxAir Maxx Fan Deluxe open while I’m driving because I’m skeptical and also because I’m reluctant to pay for (and install) a new one if mine breaks.

 How Much Power Does a MaxxAir Fan Use?